denoland/manual/examples/http_server.md

 With just a few lines of code you can run your own HTTP web server with control over the response status, request headers and more.

-> ℹ️ The _native_ HTTP server is currently unstable, meaning the API is not
-> finalized and may change in breaking ways in future version of Deno.
-To have
-> the APIs discussed here available, you must run Deno with the `--unstable`
-> flag.

 ## Sample web server

 In this example, the user-agent of the client is returned to the client: